tedbarnett/Mbox-Converter/README.md

 - Export an mbox file from your Sent Emails (using Apple Mail or Google Takeout)
 - Rename that mbox file "convert-me.mbox"
 - Rename the file "RENAME_THIS_config.py" to "config.py"
-- Edit this config.py file to include your own OpenAI API key
+- Edit this config.py file: change the string "tedsmith" to any text string that will reliably appear in your "from:" email address
 - Copy your mbox file into the folder "mbox-source" and make sure it is named "convert-me.mbox"
 - Install html2txt (in Terminal: "pip install html2txt")
 - Run the script mbox-convert.py